dotnet/AspNetDocs/aspnet/includes/webLivePreview.md

 You may be wondering why the resources have been blocked from loading in the designer, and why the toast is showing.
 This article explains why resources have been blocked.

-### Overview of Web Live Preview / BrowserLink
+### Overview of Web Live Preview and BrowserLink

 [Web Live Preview](https://devblogs.microsoft.com/dotnet/introducing-web-live-preview/) (WLP) is a Visual Studio extension built on top of [BrowserLink](/aspnet/core/client-side/using-browserlink).
 WLP uses BrowserLink to provide a channel for two-way communication between Visual Studio and the designer.
-This two-way communication allows WLP to provide many features such as the the following:
+This two-way communication allows WLP to provide many features:

 * Synchronizing the contents and currently selected node in the designer with that of the editor.
 * Pushing new content created from the designer into the editor.